 Prior to landing at Lackan, I’d never re-roofed a house – let’s face it, its not something you do every day.
 Throughout our search for a house, my primary selection criteria was ‘is the roof straight’, and on that basis, this cottage was winner.
-There are two cottages here, and on one we kept the old corrugated roof, for reasons of budget and fear, and the other we re-roofed, having a bit more money and confidence.
+There are two cottages here, and on one we kept the old corrugated roof, for reasons of budget and fear, and the other we replaced, having a bit more money and confidence.
 Hopefully this post will be of use to others who are wondering what to do with their old cottage roofs.

 On cottage one we had what looked like a straight, strong roof.
 Externally at least.
 Because of course internally, the fibreboard ceilings concealed a not inconsiderable quantity of decaying hundred year old thatch, hiding below the corrugated metal exterior.